JuliaStencel/Apartment_Prices_in_Poland/README.md

 -   numpy for numerical operations
 -   missingno for visualizing missing data patterns
 -   folium for interactive map creation
+-   pathlib for maintain and create file paths

 ### Project Steps: